Autonomous Republic of Crimea: Ethnic groups and languages

+ethnic Ukrainian population in Crimea speaks Russian as their first language.
+The only exception are Crimean Tatars, of whom 93% speak the Crimean Tatar language natively, while 5,9% speak Russian.
+The exact linguistic composition was as follows:

 Government and administration

 Executive power in the Autonomous Republic of Crimea was exercised by the Council of Ministers of Crimea, headed by a Chairman, appointed and dismissed by the Supreme Council of Crimea, with the consent of the President of Ukraine.
 Though not an official body, the Mejlis of the Crimean Tatar People could address grievances to the Ukrainian central government, the Crimean government, and international bodies.